rjrodger/gubu/README.md

 ```

 As shown above, you use the exported `Gubu` function to create a
-validation function that checks its first argument for validity (does
-the first argument match the schema shape?).
-If valid, return the
+validation checker (does the argument match the schema shape?).
+If
-first argument, otherwise thrown an exception listing all (not just
+valid, the checker returns its first argument, otherwise it throws an
-the first!) the validity errors.
+exception listing all (not just the first!) the validity errors.

 ## Install